Oliver-Slape/ZSL/README.md

 ![Flow](https://github.com/Oliver-Slape/ZSL/blob/master/ZSLFlowchart.png)

 # Critical Reasoning
-### Critical Reasoning has been used in the manner of translating the requirements to user stories and tasks that are tangable and can be completed and defined.
+### Critical Reasoning has been used in the manner of translating the requirements to user stories and tasks that are tangible and can be completed and defined.